Over the past year or two, social media users have been advising others to add the term “Reddit” to the end of their Google searches.

-Most “experienced” Reddit users will probably agree with me on this subject, as they’ve seen enough terrible answers over the years to know better.
-It is usually the newer, more zealous members who seem to hype the site up like it’s some kind of secret club.
+Most “experienced” Reddit users will agree with me on this subject, as they’ve seen enough terrible answers over the years to know better.
+It is usually the newer, more zealous members who seem to hype the site up.

 The first problem with Reddit is the karma system.
 Simply put, people love collecting magical Internet points.
 They love watching as the upvote counter beside their comment gradually increases over time.

 It gives them a nice little dopamine hit.

 To get this “karma”, many users will rush to answer questions as quickly as possible.
 This is because being early to a thread is often more advantageous than being right.
 In many cases, you’ll find that the correct answer is floating around at the bottom simply because it wasn’t posted early enough.

 The second problem with Reddit is that it’s anonymous.
 Most users don’t have to worry about whether they are right or wrong, as their reputation is not on the line.
 If someone calls them out for posting incorrect information, it doesn’t really matter.
 They can simply delete the comment and move on with their lives.
 Who cares?

 The third problem is that most users are too lazy to research their answers or “fact-check” other people’s answers (for example, most of them will comment on articles without even reading them).